JustAddRobots/colorkeys/README.md

 ## Background

-As both creator and consumer, I'm interested in the role of colours and colour palettes in narrative.
+As both creator and consumer, I'm interested in the role of colors and color palettes in narrative.
 One of the goals of this project is to detect underlying color patterns in sequential narrative and see how they correlate with story structure.

-The first step is the detection of colours within a single frame/image.
+The first step is the detection of colors within a single frame/image.
 For this task, this repo uses the _k-means_ clustering algorithm.
 An exploration of alternative algorithms including _heirarchical agglomerative clustering_, will follow later.